Build a token factory on ZIGChain in 15 Minutes

 NEXT_PUBLIC_GATEWAY_URL: In the Pinata dashboard, open the Gateways tab and copy your gateway domain (e.g.your-subdomain.mypinata.cloud).
 Usehttps://+ that domain (e.g.https://your-subdomain.mypinata.cloud).

-2.2 Understanding Pinata and IPFS
+Understanding Pinata and IPFS

 What is IPFS?
 IPFS (InterPlanetary File System) is a distributed file storage system that stores files across multiple nodes.
 Files are identified by their content hash (CID), ensuring immutability and decentralization.
+Wallets and explorers later resolve that CID through a gateway URL you configure in the app.

 Why use Pinata?